 Learning how to prune a Tradescantia to keep it in the best shape possible is easy.
 Follow the step by step instructions below for the best results.

-Step 1: Remove dead branches – Start by trimming away any shriveled or brown branches back to live leaves, or all the way to the base of the plant if it’s completely dead.
+Step 1: Remove dead branches – Start by trimming away any shriveled or brown branches back to live leaves, or all the way to the base of the plant if that stem is completely dead.
 This clears the clutter and makes it easier to see what you have left to work with.

-Step 2: Trim weak or thin areas – Next, remove any thin, weak, or leggy sections down to a lower leaf segment.
+Step 2: Trim weak or thin areas – Next, remove any thin, weak, or leggy sections of your wandering dude plant down to a lower leaf segment.
 You can either pinch them back with your fingers, or cut them using clean, sharp shears or snips.

 Step 3: Find the longest tendrils – Look for the longest tendrils, or those that have become scraggly, and cut them back to the same length as the shorter, fuller ones.